sebastiantoh/tp/docs/UserGuide.md

 Suppose you want to archive your contact Alex Yeoh, who is no longer doing business with you.
 Simply follow the steps below:

-1. Identify the index of the contact entry in the contact list.
+1. Identify the index of the contact entry in the **Contact List**.
 Here Alex Yeoh is the first contact in the list.
 Alternatively you can use `contact find` to find the contact.

    <img src="images/archive-add/archive-add-prelude.png" alt=" Identify contact index " width="900px">